23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Mercer-Williams House

-One of Savannah’s most beautiful historic homes, Mercer-Williams House is a must-see for history buffs.
+One of Savannah’s most beautiful historic homes, the Mercer-Williams House is a must-see for history buffs.
 The Italian Villa-style house was built in the 1860s.
-And although its beauty is obvious, the home’s legends place it among the city’s top tourist attractions.
+And although its beauty was obvious from the moment we stepped to the curb, the home’s legends place it among the most interesting tourist attractions we discovered in the city.

 Mercer-Williams House hit the mainstream among fans of true crime in 1994 with Midnight in the Garden of Good and Evil.
 The book tells the story of the 1981 murder of Danny Hansford by the home’s antique dealer owner, Jim Williams.
 Prior to Williams, the house was the home of local lyricist Johnny Mercer.